Frazerus/Frazerus/README.md

 Hi, I’m @Frazerus,

-I’m interested in Game Development and learning new stuff overall and am currently creating a game using Unity and C#, aswell as some WebDev things with Symfony and Node.js.
+I’m interested in Game Development and learning new stuff overall.
+I'm currently enrolled in a Masters Degree towards Game Dev and working on a game using Unreal Engine 5.
+I also work as a C# software developer.

 <!---
 Frazerus/Frazerus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.